SonWoohun/Woohun-s-Blog/_posts/2022-06-07-Administrative_district_change.md

 In most of the cases, the authority had to merge two or more Myeons into one, which outbroke the issue of which name should be used.
 For the villagers at the time, the name of their Myeon (which is about a scale of town) was touchy matter, since their original name contains the identification of the members.
 The problem of naming the merged Myeons demanded understandable criteria for the villagers.
 This is why studying the district revision of 1920s are critical in comprehending the rural governing system.

-## 2. The Discussion for the Revision of District and Its Trend (Unfinished)
+## 2. The Discussion for the Revision of District and Its Trend

 ### 1) Issues with the existing administrative district and social consensus of the revision